The 18 HIPAA Identifiers

 Important Note for Covered Entities

-SafeRedact does not currently offer a Business Associate Agreement (BAA).
+SafeRedact is not HIPAA compliant and does not offer Business Associate Agreements (BAAs).
+Users are solely responsible for regulatory compliance.
 If your organization is a HIPAA covered entity and requires a BAA, please consult with your compliance team before use.
 Our privacy-first architecture minimizes exposure, but formal compliance requires appropriate agreements.

 HIPAA Redaction Use Cases